Strong cosmological constraints on the neutrino magnetic moment: Introduction

 A non-vanishing neutrino magnetic moment would have profound astrophysical and cosmological consequences.
 Stellar evolution provides some of the strongest bounds on $\mu$.
 The resulting tree-level neutrino-photon interaction contributes substantially to several cooling mechanisms in stars (see, e.g., Ref.~\cite{Heger:2008er} for a comprehensive discussion), most notably to the plasmon decay $\gamma\to\bar \nu \nu$.
-A recent analysis of the cooling of red giant stars~\cite{Capozzi:2020cbu} provided the constraint $\mu\lesssim1.2\times10^{-12}\mu_{B}$, about a factor of 5 below the current experimental sensitivity.
+A recent analysis of the cooling of red giant stars~\cite{Capozzi:2020cbu} provided the constraint $\mu\lesssim1.2\times10^{-12}\mu_{B}$, about a factor of 5 below the current experimental sensitivity.\footnote{Different observables could be sensitive to different combinations of the elements of the magnetic moment matrix $\mu^{ij}$.
+For example, terrestrial experiments using reactor sources (electron anti-neutrinos) are sensitive to the $\mu^{ei}$ components.
+On the other hand, bounds based on energy loss in stars, such as the one in Ref.~\cite{Capozzi:2020cbu}, are sensitive to all of the combinations of $\mu^{ij}$. }